swissarmykirpan/kongverge/Tutorial.md

 ## Healthcheck

-A health check that is reminated using a plugin.
+A health check that is terminated at kong, using a plugin.

 ````json
 {